boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### Service-aware CE {#sec-service-aware-ce}

 While in most cases CEs connect to PEs using IP (e.g., VLANs subinterface on a Layer 3 interface), a CE may also connect to the provider network using other technologies such as MPLS -potentially over IP tunnels- or Segment Routing over IPv6 (SRv6) {{?RFC8986}}.
 The CE has thus awareness of provider services configuration (e.g., control plane identifiers such as Route Targets (RTs) and Route Distinguishers (RDs)).

-The reference design based on the orchestration scopes prevails: the CE is managed by the customer and the AC is based on MPLS or SRv6 data plane technologies.
-Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE.
+However, the CE is still managed by the customer and the AC is based on MPLS or SRv6 data plane technologies.
+The complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE ({{sec-distributed}}).

 Service-aware CEs are used, for example, in the deployment discussed in Sections {{<sec-10b}} and {{<sec-10c}}.